Rate Limiting: Token Bucket, Sliding Window, and Distributed Systems

 self.last_refill = now

-The key properties: bursts allowed up to bucket capacity, long-term rate equals refill rate.
-A bucket with capacity 100 and refill rate of 10 per second lets you burst to 100 requests, then sustains 10 per second.
+Two things to keep in mind: bursts up to the bucket size are allowed, and the long-term average equals the refill rate.
+A bucket with capacity 100 and refill rate of 10 per second handles a burst of 100 requests, then settles into 10 per second.

 Users get burst capacity when they need it, then settle into the sustainable rate.